 The wine of Cizhong, « terroir » of the Mekong.

 It’s been raining for a few days now.
 Everyone in the village is waiting eagerly for the sun to come back to start harvesting the grapes.
 Saturday morning, we finally wake up with a blue sky above our heads.
-Yves checks one last time the maturity of the grapes then says « go »!
+The maturity of the grapes are tested one last time then the « go » is given!
 Quickly, the villagers organize themselves, calling neighbors, running everywhere, carrying boxes… Soon everyone is in the grape field.
-Yves asks us to control the quality of the grapes picked by the tibetans.
-They are lovely, working hard in a good atmosphere, talking and laughing, but after a while they are not as conscientious… And the grapes need to be perfect for Yves to make his « grand cru ».
-Right now, the grapes are very sweet, juicy and delicious. « Pure gold », Yves says.
+We are in charge of the control of the quality of the grapes picked by the tibetans.
+They are lovely, working hard in a good atmosphere, talking and laughing, but after a while they are not as conscientious… And the grapes need to be perfect to make his « grand cru ».
+Right now, the grapes are very sweet, juicy and delicious. « Pure gold » !

 Soon after dinner, everybody come back to sort the grapes.
 Most of the workers are women with strong personalities.
 They talk and laugh loudly, joking and gossiping.
 Awesome memory!
 Around midnight, the first barrel is full.
-All the workers go back home to find some rest while Yves stays to start his wine making process.
+All the workers go back home to find some rest while the two french stays to start the wine making process.

 Next day is Sunday, everybody goes to the chapel to pray « Dubondu » (funny tibetan word coming from french « le Bon Dieu »).
 Beautiful moment.
 The villagers sing their faith in God.
 They’ve got incredible voices: strong, harsh, high but melodious… This music bewitches us.
 During the prayers, life doesn’t stop.
 Men are sitting on the right, women on the left, children in between are running or playing ball.
 Babies pee on the floor, mothers breastfeed, teenagers exchange bits of conversation.
 It’s certainly not the most beautiful liturgy one can ever see but their faith is true, simple and touching.